12 cm felthaubits/m32

+The 12 cm felthaubits m/32 was a howitzer used by Norway in World War II.

+History

+Eight were built during the 1930s to replace the obsolescent 12 cm le.FH.
+08, which was known in Norwegian service as the 12 cm felthaubits m/32.
+They served with the single heavy artillery battalion of the Norwegian Army in 1940, but were unable to get ammunition during the campaign and were evacuated into Sweden, according to one source.

-The 12 cm felthaubits/m32 was a howitzer used by Norway in World War II.
-Captured guns were given a German designation after the Invasion of Norway as the 12 cm leFH 376(n).
+Captured guns were given a German designation after the Invasion of Norway as the 12 cm le.FH.
+376(n).
 Two batteries of Artillerie-Abteilung 477, which served in Finland during the war, were equipped with 12 cm Norwegian howitzers, which might included these guns.

-Eight were built during the 1930s to replace the obsolescent Rheinmetall 12 cm leFH 08, which was known in Norwegian service as the 12 cm felthaubits/m08.
-They served with the single heavy artillery battalion of the Norwegian Army in 1940, but were unable to get ammunition during the campaign and were evacuated into Sweden, according to one source.
+Design

 It was equipped with rubber-rimmed steel wheels for motorized towing.